-Not prone to hyperbole and immune to hot air
+Not prone to hyperbole and immune to hot air.

-For decades we've marketed ourselves to the world as straight-up, straight-talking and fair dinkum.
+For decades we've marketed ourselves to the world as refreshingly straight-up.

 But the one national characteristic we seem to hold onto the most is that we're a truthful nation.